 In fiscal year 2022, water sales increased to 26.82 billion gallons compared to 26.74 billion gallons in the prior fiscal year.
-The charter customer operations and maintenance average water rate remained unchanged from an average of \$4.97 per thousand gallons for fiscal year 2022.
+The charter customer operations and maintenance average water rate remained unchanged from an average of \$4.97 per thousand gallons for fiscal year 2022, despite an increase in the commodity cost as described below.
 Water revenue increased by \$0.4 million (0.3%) in fiscal year 2022 because of higher water sales.